Rapid Drug Detox can help detox you from OxyContin.

 Rapid Anesthesia OxyContin Detox

 After the procedure, recovery occurs under direct medical supervision.
-The patient's vital signs and overall physical and mental reactions to these medications are closely monitored during the detox procedure.
+The patient’s vital signs and overall physical and mental reactions to these medications are closely monitored during the detox procedure.
 In the days that follow the procedure, the patient often sleeps more than usual.
-Administered by professionals as part of a long-term drug-addiction recovery strategy, The RDD Method® has been shown to be significantly more effective than other detoxification methods.
+Administered by professionals as part of a long-term drug-addiction recovery strategy, The RDD Method® is proven to be significantly more effective than other detoxification methods.

 OxyContin Addiction FAQs

-A. The length of the OxyContin detox process varies, depending on the duration and quantity of typical use and on individual differences.
-The most severe withdrawal symptoms occur during the first several days after discontinuing use, making it important to seek immediate professional help from trained OxyContin detox professionals.
+- The length of the OxyContin detox process varies depending on the duration and quantity of typical use and on individual differences.
+The most severe withdrawal symptoms occur during the first several days after discontinuing use of the drug making it important to seek immediate professional help from trained OxyContin detox professionals.

-A. While recovery from OxyContin addiction can be painful, the right procedure can greatly reduce discomfort.
+- While recovery from OxyContin addiction can be painful; the right procedure greatly reduces discomfort.
 Anesthesia OxyContin detox is a procedure that is effective at reducing the pain associated with conventional OxyContin detox.

 - How do I choose an OxyContin detox program?

 - Talking to a trained detox or medical professional is the right first step in choosing the appropriate program.
 Call us at 1-888-825-1020 or contact us to learn more.